AnnaAMonaco/mini-tutorials/scRNAseq-QC-dimRed-cluster.md

 ## Dimensionality reduction and clustering
 Transcriptomic datasets are *high dimensional datasets*, but our brains can only really comprehend and work in 3 of those dimensions.
 These steps will reduce the dimensions to 2 that we can plot, by collapsing all others baased on how much they drive variability.
-If this makes no sense whatsoever to you, I recommend the [PCA](https://www.youtube.com/watch?v=FgakZw6K1QQ), [UMAP](https://www.youtube.com/watch?v=eN0wFzBA4Sc), and [tSNE](https://www.youtube.com/watch?v=NEaUSP4YerM) videos from **Joshua Stramer** on **StatQuest**.
+If this makes no sense whatsoever to you, I recommend the [PCA](https://www.youtube.com/watch?v=FgakZw6K1QQ), [UMAP](https://www.youtube.com/watch?v=eN0wFzBA4Sc), and [tSNE](https://www.youtube.com/watch?v=NEaUSP4YerM) videos from **Joshua Starmer** on **StatQuest**.

 Now that we have our different samples in a single dataset, we need to find the new *highly variable features* (HVFs).
 These will be the genes we use for our *principle component analysis* (PCA), the first step in **dimensionality reduction**.
 ```{r}